DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 ## **Starfield Custom.ini File** <br />
-Included in this Github repository.
-Just download <3<br />
+If you don't have it already, create a StarfieldCustom.ini at: " C:\Users\UserName\Documents\My Games\Starfield" AND "Starfield\profiles\Default" in your MO2 directory. <br />
+Download the StarfieldCustom.ini file in this Github repository and replace yours.
+You can also find the file [here](https://drive.google.com/drive/folders/1WaVrlGY144bWFqygE4MVmQcPbBng-eS7?usp=sharing) <br />

 ## **Experimental Mods:**<br />
 1. Starfield Ultimate Graphics with SSRTGI (Reshade): https://www.nexusmods.com/starfield/mods/1565?tab=files<br />